triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 # Compile the Xilinx runtime
 ./build.sh
 # Install the runtime and compile/install the Linux kernel driver
-# (adapt to the real name that might be different)
+# (adapt to the real name if different)
 sudo apt install --reinstall ./Release/xrt_201910.2.2.0_19.04-xrt.deb
 ```

-It will install the user-mode XRT runtime, at least compile and
+It will install the user-mode XRT runtime and at least compile and
 install the Xilinx device driver modules for the Linux 4.15 kernel,
 even if it fails for the other kernels installed on the machine.
 If
 you do not plan to run on the real FPGA board but only use software or